Mawen67/Project_Pipeline/README.md

 *git clone git@github.com:Mawen67/Project_Pipeline.git*

-2. Open the project in R
+3. Install all the required libraries from the renv

+*renv::restore()*

-3. Run the Shiny App in R
+4. Run the Shiny App in R

 *shiny::runApp(".")*